ShravanMeena/DevHelpBox/README.md

  8. Commits should be descriptive.
  9. Try to minimize conflicts.
  10. Follow these steps only after you have Git installed in your system.

+## What Do You Contribute

+>  1. You can create a Signup or Loginup  form here
+>  2. You can create this Signup or Loginup  form in any language and you can design it any way
+>   3. You can create as many fields as you want, but fields with email and password are necessary.